 P.Tand PTT are coagulation parameters used to determine the clotting mechanism.
 Prothrombin time (P.T.) is an effective assay for evaluating the activity of the factors of the extrinsic coagulation pathway.
 Simultaneously, the PTT is utilized to assess the activity of components involved in intrinsic and common pathways.
 Prolonged PTT and P.T. values in clinical evaluation suggest an abnormality in the activity of specific clotting factors; for example, an unusually long PTT but normal P.T. value indicates the need to assay contact pathway factors VIII, IX, and XI.
 If the P.T. and PTT are affected, this points to factors V, X, and prothrombin (factor II) of the common pathway16.Thus, the prolonged P.T. and PTT by F. schweinfurthii treatment suggest inhibition of factors V, X, and prothrombin of the common coagulation pathway activity.

+LIMITATIONS OF THE STUDY

 Conclusion:

 According to the study, F. schweinfurthii has anticoagulant effects that can be used to treat blood coagulation disorders.To explore the mechanism by which the anticoagulant components of the plant impact their efficacy, additional in vivo research is necessary.

+Author’s Contribution

+Acknowledgements

 CONFLICT OF INTEREST

 "No conflict of interest associated with this work”.

--References:
+References:

 1.Calixto, J. B. (2000).
 Efficacy, safety, quality control, marketing and regulatory guidelines for herbal medicines (phytotherapeutic agents).
 Brazilian Journal of medical and Biological research, 33, 179-189.